Military Service Members (Military Veteran or Military Spouse)

 ECHO available for online profile management and payment processing.
 ECHO is the new on-line license profile system.
 With this convenient system, you can: Instantly Change Your Contact Information Enter and Record Your CEP Hours Quickly Change Your Employment Information Pay by Credit Card When Your License is Up for Renewal

 Starting January 1, 2014, by law, all license applications and all renewals of active licenses will require a one-time criminal history record check to be done at the applicant or licensee's expense.
-See more information at https://engineers.texas.gov/recordcheck.html.
+See more information on our CHRC page.

 (a) A person who is otherwise eligible to renew a license may renew an unexpired license by paying the required annual renewal fee to the Board before the expiration date of the license.
 A person whose license has expired may not engage in activities that require a license until the license has been renewed. (b) A person whose license has been expired for 90 days or less may renew the license by paying to the Board the required annual renewal fee, a late renewal fee and any applicable increase in fees as required by Section 1001.206. (c) A person whose license has been expired for more than 90 days but less than two years may renew the license by paying to the Board the required annual renewal fee, a late renewal fee and any applicable increase in fees as required by Section 1001.206 for each delinquent year or part of a year. (d) A person whose license has been expired for two years or more may not renew the license.
 The person may obtain a new license by complying with the requirements and procedures, including the examination requirements, for obtaining an original license.

 Renewal Requirements - If you do not renew your license on or before the expiration date, you must cease and desist the practice of engineering and all professional engineering representations until such time as your license is brought into a current status.
 In accordance with the Texas Engineering Practice Act, Sections 1001.353, a person whose license has been expired for 90 days or less may renew the license by paying to the board the annual renewal fee, a late renewal fee that has been set by the Board, and any applicable increase in fees as required by Section 1001.206.
-The Board has set this late renewal fee at $40.
 A person whose license has been expired for more than 90 days but less than two years may renew the license by paying to the board the annual renewal fee, a late renewal fee that has been set by the Board, and any applicable increase in fees as required by Section 1001.206.
-The Board has set this late renewal fee at an additional $40, for a total of $80.
 If your license remains expired for two years or longer, you will not be able to renew it.
 You will be required to file a new application and comply with the current licensure rules.
 Renewal notices are mailed to the address shown on your last renewal statement.
 You are responsible for notifying the board of each address change as it occurs.
 Failure to notify the Board of your mailing address change is a violation of Board rules.

 Renewal of Expired License by Out-of-State Practitioner - A person who was licensed in this state, moved to another state, and is currently licensed and has been in practice in the other state for the two years preceding the date of application may obtain a new license without reexamination.
 The person must pay to the board a fee that is equal to two times the normally required renewal fee for the license.